maxiguillermo1/Girl-Scout-DataBase/readme.md

 ### Crafting Cookie Types

-To ensure data consistency and represent iconic Girl Scout cookies accurately, we've meticulously defined five cookie types:
+To ensure data consistency and represent iconic Girl Scout cookies accurately, we only have five cookie types:

 - **Thin Mints**: A classic blend of sugar, cocoa, and mint oil.
 - **Samoas**: A tropical blend of cocoa, coconut extract, sugar, and butter.